-Although I am not a designer anymore, I was going through my old work and started the process of filing, properly.
-This led me on to some articles on folder structure and organisation, which eventually led me to the conclusion that I should put some thing together and share it.
+Although I am not a designer anymore, I was going through my old work and started the process of archiving properly.
+This led me to some articles on folder structure and organisation, which eventually led me to the conclusion that I should put something together and share it.

 The system is quite simple and you can download the whole client folder structure here.

 In the root of the client folder (which you would rename to the client’s name) are 3 folders: Admin is where all the top line administration for that client is kept; Corporate Identity is where that client’s CI is stored separately to jobs and finally a Project Folder is which you would duplicate when needed for each new project.